A554551N/RPGNotebook/RandomThoughts/LoveOnTheTon.md

 >This is intended to keep players engaged when it isn't 'their turn', and also to allow for every player to play a noble character while ensuring there are plenty of 'supporting cast' to interact with.
 Roles like Madame Delacroix, Walter Mondale, the housekeepers, grooms, and footmen can all be covered with NPC templates.

 ## Narrator
 The role of **Narrator** moves around the table.
-At the end of each scene, one of the participants of the current conflict should take up the role of Narrator for the next scene.
+At the end of each scene where a conflict occurs, the current **Narrator** selects a player involved with the current conflict to take over as **Narrator** for the new scene.
 The Narrator sets the scene (who, where, when, why) and establishes the scene goal with input from the rest of the table and the fiction as established.
 While the Narrator's PC may be in the scene, they should not be the focal point.
 The Narrator's duty is to turn the spotlight on other PCs and introduce complications into their lives.
 The Narrator plays any NPCs not taken up by other players (see above).

-The role of Narrator switches after a conflict is resolved.
+**Remember:** A new **Narrator** is chosen after a conflict is resolved.
 No player may ever fulfil the role of **Narrator** for two conflicts in a row.

 > I'm doing this to help keep conflicts small (1v1 where possible) and to reaffirm that not every character needs to be together all of the time.
 This pairs with the NPC rules above to enforce that expectation.